-What happens when you plan a spontaneous camping trip with your best friend?
+What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend?
 Awesome things.

 In the beginning of October I booked a surprisingly cheap flight to Vancouver to visit one of my best friends, Leah, who has been living there for the past few years.
-Funny enough, I also visited her in October of 2019, and she came to meet up with me in Vietnam in October of 2018.
+Funny enough, I also visited her in October of 2019, and she came to meet up with me in Vietnam in October of 2018 (you can read about that year-long trip in my memoir and how I spent only 10k doing it here!).
 As of this year, we’ve decided to officially make October our friend-trip-iversary month.

 Since we’re budget travellers, when we rented the car we opted for the ‘surprise’ option which meant that the type of car we got would be random, in exchange for saving $14 on the rental.

-We ended up with a cute little Kia Forte, which for our purposes was good enough.
+We ended up with a cute little Kia Forte, which for our purposes for our adventure into the SImilkameen valley was good enough.
 However, if you plan on going on many FSRs (forest service roads) you’re going to want to make sure you get a vehicle with better clearance and 4WD.
 We definitely didn’t fit in with all the RVs driving beside us on the highway, but hey, it got us where we needed to go—and we spent very little on gas!

 From downtown Vancouver we put Keremeos into our GPS, which is about 350km from Vancouver.
 Getting there is super simple!
 You take the Trans-Canada Highway Eastbound (BC-1 E) to get out of the city, and then merge onto Highway 3 (BC-3 E).
 We stopped in Hope along the way to grab a coffee and change drivers, but if you wanted to go straight there it would be about a 4 hour drive.
 And boy was that drive beautiful!
 After passing through Hope, you drive through EC Manning Provincial Park, which is a thickly forested mountain region.
 As we drove through I made a mental note that I would like to come back there for another camping adventure.